marcelotduarte/cx_Freeze/doc/src/setup_script.rst

-This command will create a subdirectory called ``build`` with a further subdirectory starting with the letters ``exe.`` and ending with the typical identifier for the platform and python version.
+This command will create a subdirectory called ``build`` with a further subdirectory starting with the letters ``exe.`` and ending with the typical identifier for the platform and Python version.
 This allows for multiple platforms to be built without conflicts.

 To specify options in the script, use underscores in the name.
 For example: